RAcbd/ROXTools/README.md

-# ROXTools
- Ragnarok X: Next Generation Tools
+# rHelper for Ragnarok X: Next Generation!

+## This is heavy WIP and might still contain bugs!

+## Usage

+To use this tool, either clone or download and run the Launcher.\

+## Features & Tools
 Launcher
 - Parent Application for EXP Calculator and EXP Per Hour